17 Incredible Amazon Prime Facts and Stats

-Amazon Prime, the ecommerce giant's annual subscription service which will cost $119 starting May 11 for new customers and June 16 for existing members, launched more than 12 years ago in the U.S. As of today, there are more than 100 million American Prime members.
+Amazon Prime, the ecommerce giant's annual subscription service, which costs $119 as of May 11 for new customers and June 16 for existing members, launched more than 12 years ago in the U.S. There are now more than 100 million American Prime members.

 Of course, it's not only the free two-day shipping that comes along with a Prime membership that keeps customers hooked.
 For that $119 a year or $12.99 a month, people can enjoy TV shows and movies through Amazon Prime Video as well as free books, magazines and audiobooks through Kindle and Audible.